 If a course was taken on a pass/fail basis at another institution, the official transcript must state that the pass grade equals a C or better for transfer credit to be considered.
 All final official transcripts must be received for the Transfer Student Services Center to complete a final transfer credit evaluation.

 CUNY colleges will have a uniform set of general education requirements known as CUNY Pathways.
 Although the courses that can be used to fulfill these requirements will differ from college to college, the basic set of requirements will be the same throughout the CUNY system, and with few exceptions any requirement that a student fulfills at one college will be considered fulfilled at any other college to which he or she transfers.
 CUNY transfer students who have completed a bachelors, AA or AS degree will be deemed to have completed CUNY Pathways.

 Effective Fall 2018 SUNY transfer students who have completed a bachelor’s, AA or AS degree or the entire 30-credit GER from SUNY will be deemed to have completed CUNY Pathways Common Core requirement.
 SUNY transfer students who completed a portion of the 30-credit GER requirement will have the completed GER credits applied to the Pathways areas as appropriate.
 Credits will be granted with a grade "C" or better.
 There is no set credit maximum on the number of credits that may be transferred.

 Use the Evaluate My Transfer Credit tool if you are planning to transfer from another CUNY college.

-If you are planning to transfer from a Non-CUNY college, you can contact a transfer admissions advisor for a brief overview of which credits would transfer.
-Further explanation as to how your transfer credits apply towards your intented major will be discussed at transfer orientation.
+If you are planning to transfer from a Non-CUNY college, you can contact a transfer admissions advisor for a brief overview of how credits would transfer.

 For information regarding college credit earned while in high school such as Advanced Placement (AP), College Now, and International Baccalaureate (IB) courses, click here